Social media is one of the easiest and most effective forms of marketing available for small business owners.

 Doing so is simple enough – hit the downwards pointing arrow at the top right of the Facebook home page, and click through to ‘settings’.
 You want the third option on the left-hand menu ‘privacy’.
 You want to set all options listed as ‘who can see…’ to ‘friends’.

 It is worth remembering that when Facebook makes updates, it can change your privacy settings.
 So, do check back often to ensure that things are set how you want them.

 Sometimes, people are going to search you out and send you a friend request anyway, so…

 Do you want your clients and networking colleagues as ‘friends’?

-It can be quite the dilemma when you see a friend request from a client, or networking buddy.
+It can be quite a dilemma when you see a friend request from a client or networking buddy.